Researching complex yew decline

 Larval galls

-Abnormal plant growths, often called swellings or deformities, that develop as a result of insect larvae feeding on plant tissue.
+Abnormal plant growths, often called swellings or deformities, which develop as a result of insect larvae feeding on plant tissue.

 Microbiome

-The microorganisms, including bacteria, fungi, and viruses, that live in a particular environment
+The microorganisms, including bacteria, fungi, and viruses, which live in a particular environment.

 Share this project on social media